Dismated/barbara/README.md

 # About Barbara

-The front end of Barbara - a shopping list sharing website.
-It could be used in a situation where one person shops for the group and the person is not sure what to buy.
-By sending the link to the website and code to the folder the group members can join the shopping list and add products of their choice.
+The frontend of Barbara - a shopping list sharing website.
+It could be used in a situation where one person shops for the whole group and that person is not sure what to buy.
+By sending the link to the website and the code to the folder the group members can join the shopping list and add products of their choice.

 ## Frontend Installation